Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Introduction

 \section{Introduction}

-The properties of $B_s$ meson, such as $B_s - \bar{B}_s$ oscillation, the mass difference $\Delta m_s$ and the charge-parity violation and etc., have been studied by CDF and D0 collaborations \cite{CDF1,CDF2,D0,CDFD0}.
-Especially, the CERN LHC, with a high collision energy and a high luminosity, shall provide a good platform for studying the properties of $B_s$ meson \cite{LHC,LHC2}.
-In the present paper, we shall focus our attention on its hadronic production.
+The CDF and D0 Collaborations have successfully collected the $B$-hadron data since the Tevatron Run II started in 2001~\cite{CDF1,CDF2,D0}.
+The CERN LHC shall also provide a good platform to study the properties of $B$ hadron~\cite{LHC1,LHC2}.
+Recently, the CMS and ATLAS Collaborations at the LHC published first results for $B$-hadron production at $\sqrt{S}=7$ TeV~\cite{CMS1,CMS2,CMS3,ATLAS}.
+These measurements stimulate a significant improvement for the heavy-quark hadronproduction.
+In the present paper, we shall focus our attention on the $B^{(*)}_s$-meson hadroproduction.

-Principally, there are two approaches to deal with the heavy meson hadroproduction.
-One is the `fragmentation approach', which is usually adaptable to higher transverse momentum region, e.g. Refs.\cite{frag1,frag2,frag3,frag4,frag5,fonll} showed explicit examples for $B_c$ hadroproduction and $B$-meson hadroproduction respectively.
-The other one is the so-called `complete calculation approach'.
-Due to the fact that all the phase-space point can be conveniently retained within the `complete calculation approach', while the phase-space of the accompanied particles has been integrated out within the fragmentation approach so as to obtain the fragmentation function.
-Then the advantage of the complete approach is clear, i.e. it can retain the information of the accompanied quark jets, which sometimes is experimentally useful.
-Later on, we shall adopt the `complete calculation approach' for our discussions.

-In the higher transverse momentum and smaller rapidity regions of a hadronic collider, which mainly corresponding to larger momentum fraction of the constitute quarks, it is found that the heavy quark components in proton or antiproton is always quite small in comparison to that of the light quarks or gluons.
-So in the literature, one usually does not take heavy quark components' contributions into consideration in most of the calculations for the heavy quarkonium production.
-For the purpose, the fixed-flavor-number scheme (FFNS) is usually adopted \cite{ffn1,ffn2,ffn3}.
-Within FFNS, the number of the active flavors in the initial hadron is fixed to be $n_f=3$, and then only light quarks/antiquarks and gluon should be considered in the initial state of the hard scattering subprocess.
-We have studied the hadronic production of the spin-singlet $B_s$ and the spin-triplet $B^{*}_s$ within the `complete calculation approach' by adopting FFNS \cite{zfw}.
+At a hadronic collider, for the heavy meson/baryon production in higher transverse momentum and smaller rapidity regions, which corresponding to larger momentum fraction of the constitute quarks, it is found that the heavy quark components in proton or antiproton is always quite small in comparison to that of the light quarks or gluons.
+So, in the literature, one usually does not take the hadron's heavy quark components into consideration in most of the calculations for the heavy quarkonium production.
+Thus, the fixed-flavor-number scheme (FFNS) is usually adopted~\cite{ffn1,ffn2,ffn3}.
+Within FFNS, the number of active flavors in the initial hadron is fixed to be $n_f=3$, and then only light quarks/antiquarks and gluon should be considered in the initial state of the hard scattering subprocess.
+For example, we have studied the hadronic production of the spin-singlet $B_s$ and the spin-triplet $B^{*}_s$ by adopting FFNS~\cite{zfw}, in which the dominant gluon-gluon fusion mechanism via the subprocess $g+g\rightarrow B^{(*)}_s+b+\bar{s}$ has been studied.